 - Students should have at least a 3.0 overall GPA.

 - Students must submit the written recommendation of a PIR faculty member who can attest to the student’s integrity, professionalism, maturity and ability to assume responsibility.
 The student should request that their faculty recommender send an email supporting their internship to the Director of Internships in the preceding semester in which they wish to intern.

 - A written proposal and agreement by the student and the internship supervisor identifying the placement, the work to be done, the internship hours, and the person who will be supervising the student at the internship site.
 Please note, while a student may do some office-type work (answering phones, stuffing envelopes, etc.), the experience should be primarily designed to utilize the skills of a college graduate.

-- Students who are accepted as interns are expected to represent the Department of Politics and International Relations, the Green School of International and Public Affairs, and Florida International University in the community.
+- Students who are accepted as interns should remember they are expected to represent the Department of Politics and International Relations, the Green School of International and Public Affairs, and Florida International University in the community.
 Professional attire and exemplary behavior are required.
 Failure to represent the university in a positive manner will result in the termination of the internship and a failing grade.